Independent Student Advocacy Service

 Hannah is your Student Advocate at University of West London, they visit on a Thursday.

-Peter is your Student Advocate at Brunel University, they visit on a Thursday.
+Peter and Leyla are your Student Advocates at Brunel University, they visit on a Tuesday and a Thursday.

-My name is Peter – I visit Brunel University on Thursday.
+My name is Leyla – I visit Brunel University on Tuesday and Thursday.

 Subscribe to our monthly newsletter: